rdatools/rdaroot/README.md

 Elliding I/O details, this is how the heuristic search works:

--   We generate a random contiguous map with districts that have 'roughly equal' populations, using spanning trees.
+-   We generate a random contiguous map with districts that have 'roughly equal' populations.
 -   We use those initial precinct-to-district assignments as a starting point for the next step.
 -   We run Balzer\'s
     [Capacity-Constrained Voronoi Tessellations: Computation and Applications](http://nbn-resolving.de/urn:nbn:de:bsz:352-opus-84645)